kmahyyg/ztncui-aio/README.md

 Also, this image exposed an http server at port 3180, you could save file in `/mydata/ztncui/myfs/` to serve it.
 (You could use this to build your own root server and distribute planet file)

 **WARNING: IF YOU DO NOT SET PASSWORD, YOU HAVE TO USE `docker exec -it <CONTAINER NAME> bash`, and then `cat /var/log/docker-ztncui.log` to get your random password.
 This is gatekeeper.**

+## Chinese users only

+This script use https:///ip.sb for public IP detection purpose, which is blocked in some area of China Mainland.
+Under this circumstance, the program will try to detect public IP using `ifconfig` tool and might lead to unwanted result, to prevent this, make sure you set `MYADDR` environment variable when docker container is up.

+The upstream repo (https://github.com/kmahyyg/ztncui-aio) only accept Issues and PRs in English.
+Other languages will be closed directly without any further notice.
+If you come from some non-English country, use Google Translate, and state that at the beginning of the text body.